-National regulators will report to the Commission how the TSOs charging structures will comply with the Guidelines by 28 February 2006.
-National Regulators shall provide the value of the annual national average G to the Commission by the end of July 2007.
-Afterwards only amendments to the charging structures and G-values shall be submitted to the Commission yearly by the end of July.
+- 3.1 National regulators will report to the Commission by 28 February 2006 on how the TSOs charging structures will comply in 2006 with the Guidelines.
+National Regulators shall provide the year 2006 value of the annual national average G to the Commission by the end of July 2007.
+Afterwards only amendments to the charging structures and G-values shall be submitted to the Commission yearly by the end of July. - 3.2 The Commission will publish G-values in Member States as a part of their annual reporting.
+The first reporting will occur by the end of year 2007 including also the charging structures.